Page 1 of 2

 I read a comment on Distrowatch saying that Commodore Vision OS is not suitable to use on a work computer, ....

-In the Terms and Conditions prior to installation, I made the disclaimer not to run your business on this computer, and if you do, don't blame me if there is a data breach.
+In the Terms and Conditions prior to installation, I made the disclaimer not to run your business on this OS, and if you do, don't blame me if there is a data breach.
 8-) I would say that regardless of the security, however as one of the aims was to make the user experience more akin to the single user 80s desktops, one or more aspects of traditional linux security were decreased slightly for the "Commodore" username (which you should all have installed with :evil: ) to enhance the experience and ease of use.
 The Commodore user is effectively an admin of the computer.

 If you are really worried about security (and I really think you shouldn't be that much as a determined hacker can get you regardless of what you do) you'll just want to change your Commodore user password, and add a new user and run under that new user and password.